-Let us help you teach your students about the rich history of the Oswegoland area.
+Let us help your scouts learn about the rich history of the Oswegoland area.

-The Little White School Museum: The Oswego School District's Community, History Resource
+The Little White School Museum: Oswegoland's Community History Resource

-The Little White School Museum specializes in community history.
-You will find no information here about the Gobi Desert or Inuit culture.
-The museum's collections and exhibits are all aimed at telling the story of the 68 square miles comprising the Oswego School District's boundaries.
+The Little White School Museum is the only museum that specializes in the history of the Oswegoland community.
+The museum's collections and exhibits are all aimed at telling the story of the 68 square miles encompassed within Oswego School District 308's boundaries.